jurisdiction guide · illinois

 What the data shows

-• Chicago's Self-Certified Permit Application Program issues eligible permits within about 10 business days once zoning is approved, contractor licenses are valid, and there are no open building violations or stop-work orders (City of Chicago Dept. of Buildings).
+• Chicago's Self-Certified Permit Application Program issues eligible permits within about 10 business days once zoning is approved, contractor licenses are valid, and there are no open building violations or stop-work orders, roughly the fastest quartile of standard review (City of Chicago Dept. of Buildings).

-• Self-certification shifts responsibility for code compliance to a licensed Illinois architect or structural engineer, which is why the city can streamline its own review.
+• Self-certification shifts responsibility for code compliance to a licensed Illinois architect or structural engineer, which is why the city can streamline its own review; it applies to eligible residential, business, mercantile, and assembly projects.

 how permittable helps in chicago